 Guilt-tripping is a request to abandon your boundaries.
 “If you really loved me, you’d stay.”
 “I guess I’ll just be alone then.”
 These statements push you to feel responsible for their emotions and give in to what they want.

-Cold-shouldering (the silent treatment) can last hours or days.
+The silent treatment can last hours or days.
 Your partner acts like you don’t exist until you apologize or give in.
 It’s a way of punishing you without ever having to acknowledge what they’re upset about.

-Some of these tactics exist to tear down your self-worth so you believe no one else would want you.
+The last group of emotional abuse examples exists to tear down your self-worth so you believe no one else would want you.

-You don’t need to have experienced all of these to seek help.
+You don’t need to recognize all 12 of these emotional abuse examples to seek help.
 Even one ongoing pattern is enough.
 You might benefit from talking to someone if:

 - You feel like you’re constantly walking on eggshells